joosepkoort/edamam-recipes/README.md

 ---
 then change gradle.properties file accordingly
 ### Moving around in the App:
-* Enter a recipe name, and wait for results.
-Depending on the speed of the internet loading pictures may take awhile.
+* Search recipes by typing in recipe name  and wait for results.
+Loading of the pictures may take a while depending on the speed of your internet connection.
 * A list will be displayed.
-Picture of the recipe on the left, recipe name, and url where to read more information about the recipe.
+Picture of the recipe is on the left, recipe name, and url where to read more information about the recipe on the right.
-* When clicked on the recipe, a menu will be displayed with ingredients and amount.
-It is also possible to favourite the recipe in this menu.
+* Clicking on a recipe results with a menu that displays ingredients and amount.
+It's also possible to favourite the recipe in this menu.
-* to access settings menu: Swipe left anywhere on the screen after seeing search results.
+* Settings menu: Swipe left anywhere on the screen after seeing search results.
 ## Settings
 There are 4 toggles for search parameters:
 * Alcohol-free: